fluvinu/rent/README.md

 Certainly!
-Below is a `README.md` file that combines all the REST API endpoints for managing orders, vehicles, and customers, with proper descriptions:
+Below is a `README.md` file that combines all the REST API endpoints for managing orders, vehicles, and customers, with proper descriptions :

 ---